conventional-logs/conventionallogs.org/content/v0.0.1/index.md

 1. The content of the `timestamp` field MUST be a formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 1. The `timestamp` field MAY be named differently.
 1. A field for the `severity` MUST be provided in each log entry.
-1. The `severity` field MAY be named differently.
 1. The content of the `severity` field SHOULD be one of ***debug***, ***info***, ***warning*** (or ***warn***),
    ***error***, ***fatal***.
 1. The content of the `severity` field MUST be all lowercase or uppercase.